adrianmoya/es-docs.behat.org/en/quick_intro.rst

 expected result.

 Of course, now that you've defined your basic steps, adding more scenarios is easy.
-For example, add the following to your ``features/ls.feature`` file:
+For example, add the following to your ``features/ls.feature`` file so that you now have two scenarios defined:

 .. code-block:: gherkin